mkrishna4u/smart-testauto-framework/README.md

 # Smart Software Testing Automation Framework (smart-testauto-framework)
-** Data driven End-to-End testing (UI, API and Database Testing) is made easy.
+**Data driven End-to-End testing (UI, API and Database Testing) is made easy.
 Develop testcases for one environment and run the same testcases on different environments.**

 A software testing automation framework that can be used to smartly test any type of application softwares (i.e. Web Applications, Native Applications, REST Server) that utilize the functionality of the following Java based software testing automation tools: Cucumber, Selenium, SikulliX, Appium etc. It supports **LOW CODE** strategy for easy maintenance of steps definitions and standardizing the way of configuring application data, writing the test scenarios and step definitions.

+This tool supports the **real environment** for software testing (Similar way our manual tester performs software testing like data preparation, run test cases (data-driven), data verification and generate reports etc.).
+Here using this tool we can automate data preparation, test cases execution, data verification and report generation easily.

 Using this software we can easily test the following functionality of the software applications: